What types of diabetes management supports do we fund?

 What if you need assistive technology to manage your diabetes?

-Most people will be able to get the diabetes management supports they need through the National Diabetes Services Scheme or the healthcare system.
+Most people will be able to get the diabetes management supports they need through the National Diabetes Services Scheme or the health system.

-Learn more about what diabetes management support can you get through the healthcare system or another provider.
+Learn more about what help you can get to manage your diabetes through the health system or other services.

 • the assistive technology will reduce your need for other supports, such as a support worker or nurse